supabase-community/postgres_lsp/docs/cli_reference.md

 - **`    --no-errors-on-unmatched`** &mdash;
   Silence errors that would be emitted in case no files were processed during the execution of the command.
 - **`    --error-on-warnings`** &mdash;
-  Tell PgLT to exit with an error code if some diagnostics emit warnings.
+  Tell Postgres Tools to exit with an error code if some diagnostics emit warnings.
 - **`    --reporter`**=_`<json|json-pretty|github|junit|summary|gitlab>`_ &mdash;
   Allows to change how diagnostics and summary are reported.
 - **`    --log-level`**=_`<none|debug|info|warn|error>`_ &mdash;